-Figure I - Rockdale City Council's 'Community' Land
+Figure I - Former Rockdale LGA now Bayside Council 'Community' Land

-Figure 2 - Government Owned Land within Rockdale City Council
+Figure 2 - Government Owned Land within the former Rockdale LGA now Bayside Council

-3. Aim of the Plan
+3 Aim of the Plan

-The aim of this document is to provide a generic Plan of Management, the 'Plan', to comply with the Local Government Act in relation to all land owned by Council and classified as 'community land' within the Rockdale City Council local government area.
+The aim of this document is to provide a generic Plan of Management, the 'Plan', to comply with the Local Government Act in relation to all land owned by Council and classified as 'community land' within the former Rockdale City Council local government area.
 The Plan will encompass the identification, classification, zoning, permitted uses, leases and licences, management and maintenance for the various open space types, as well as long term development goals for implementation if and when funding is available.